mautic/mautic/README.md

 - Dynamic Content is not supported for MJML version of builder
 - Edit button text by Delete/Backspace is not working
+- Code mode editor is not working anymore

 Contributions are welcome.